GENI-NSF/geni-tools/README-omni.txt

   - List of URLs given in omni_config aggregates option, if provided, ELSE
   - List of URNs and URLs provided by the selected clearinghouse

+  Options:
-  -o Save result in per-Aggregate files
+  - -o Save result in per-Aggregate files
-  -p (used with -o) Prefix for resulting files
+  - -p (used with -o) Prefix for resulting files
-  If not saving results to a file, they are logged.
+  - If not saving results to a file, they are logged.
-  If --tostdout option, then instead of logging, print to STDOUT.
+  - If --tostdout option, then instead of logging, print to STDOUT.

 ==== deletesliver ====
  * format:  omni.py deletesliver [-a AM-URL] <slice-name>